model-checking/verify-rust-std/doc/src/challenges/0009-duration.md

 ## Goal

-In this challenge, the goal is to write function contracts for `core::time::Duration` that can be used as safe abstractions.
+Write function contracts for `core::time::Duration` that can be used as safe abstractions.
 Even though the majority of `Duration` methods are safe, many of them are safe abstractions over unsafe code.

 For instance, the `new` method is implemented as follows in v1.3.0: